Benidorm: Events and attractions

 Every summer from 1959 to 2000, the city hosted the Benidorm International Song Festival, where artists such as Julio Iglesias, Raphael, or the Dúo Dinámico, first became known.
 In 2021, RTVE signed a four-year contract with the city to hold the Benidorm Fest, loosely based on the song-festival format, that would determine the Spanish entry for the Eurovision Song Contest.

+Since July 2005, an annual Orange parade featuring marching bands known as the Twelfth of July takes place.
+It is known as the "Orange Fiesta".

 Every July since 2010, in July, it hosts the "Benidorm Low Festival" for indie music.
 In 2019, a counterpart of Primavera Sound, Primavera Weekender, premiered at the Magic Robin Hood Camp.

 In 2011, Benidorm hosted the start of the Vuelta a España, one of cycling's three grand tours.

 Benidorm has hosted open water swimming events of the Oceanman series.

 Benidorm features three "family-oriented" theme parks: Terra Mítica is inland from the city, at the foot of the mountain, while Aqualandia and Mundomar are located on the outskirts of the city on the Levante side.
 Benidorm offers activities for all ages.

 An episode of the hit British sitcom Only Fools and Horses was set in Benidorm, titled "It Never Rains...".
 A TV series called Benidorm has aired on ITV (with replays on ITV2) in the UK, featuring Jake Canuso, Steve Pemberton, Sheila Reid, and Johnny Vegas.
 Airing of the tenth series began in February 2018.
 In 2020, a Spanish comedy series of the same name, starring Antonio Pagudo and María Almudéver, premiered on Atresplayer Premium.
 Belgian TV channel VTM aired Benidorm, a series based on a Dutch-language theatrical play.

 Early morning exercise (organised by the local council).

 Late morning community singing, in Spanish (organised by the local council).

 Benidorm Island viewed from a beach of the city.

 Poniente beach in Benidorm when the sun sets.